+As of December 31, 2021, cash and cash equivalents include cash due from the FRB of \$4.3 billion and cash due from depository institutions of \$75 million.
 As of December 31, 2020, cash and cash equivalents include cash due from the FRB of \$4.4 billion and cash due from depository institutions of \$73 million.
-As of December 31, 2019, cash and cash equivalents include cash due from the FRB of \$5.5 billion and cash due from depository institutions of \$93 million.
-As of December 31, 2020 and 2019, we had no outstanding cash equivalents.
+As of December 31, 2021 and 2020, we had no outstanding cash equivalents.

 The FRB Term Deposit Facility program is used to facilitate the conduct of monetary policy by providing a tool that may be used to manage the aggregate quantity of reserve balances held by depository institutions.
 Under this program, the FRB accepts deposits for a stated maturity at a rate of interest determined via auction.
 The funds are removed from the accounts of participating institutions for the life of the term deposit.
-We did not participate in these auctions in 2020, resulting in no interest reported.
-Participation in 2019 resulted in interest income of \$0.3 million.
-As of December 31, 2020 and 2019, no funds were on deposit with the FRB under this program.
+We did not participate in these auctions in 2021 or 2020, resulting in no interest reported.
+As of December 31, 2021 and 2020, no funds were on deposit with the FRB under this program.